ThaRaven403/Contribute.fr-FR/Contribute/how-to-write-use-markdown.md

 L’affichage est le suivant :

 > [!NOTE]
-> Il s’agit d’une REMARQUE
+> This is a NOTE

 > [!WARNING]
-> Il s’agit d’un AVERTISSEMENT
+> This is a WARNING

 > [!TIP]
-> Il s’agit d’un CONSEIL
+> This is a TIP

 > [!IMPORTANT]
-> Ceci est IMPORTANT
+> This is IMPORTANT

 ### <a name="include-files"></a>Fichiers Include